Rokkaan5/Code-Reference-Notebook/CU-Boulder/DataMining/HW.md

 # [CU Boulder](../../CUB.md): [Data Mining](DataMining.md) - Assignment Submissions
 (Spring 2023) Data Mining with Professor Di Wu at CU Boulder

 These are all my homework and exam submissions.
+All work correlates (more or less) with each section in the [Lecture Tutorials](Lectures.md) for the class.

 ## HW 1
 (Associated with [Data Collection/Integration](Lectures.md#01-data-integration) lecture section)